Establishing and operating transparent

 Evaluation of the Effectiveness of the Board of Directors

 Effective functioning of corporate governance is essential for the Company’s sustainable growth, to enhance corporate value, and to contribute to the sustainable development of society.
 Therefore, to ensure the effectiveness of the roles and responsibilities of the Board of Directors, evaluations and opinions are heard every year from members of the Board.
 The Board of Directors then analyzes, evaluates, and deliberates on measures for improvement.
-In FY2022, debriefings with all nine directors and all five Audit & Supervisory Board members were conducted to assess their performance.
+In FY2023, debriefings with all eight directors and all five Audit & Supervisory Board members were conducted to assess their performance.
 As a result, Toyoda Gosei found no material deficiencies across any of its assessments and concluded that the Board continues to function effectively.

-Board Effectiveness Evaluation Process
+■Board Effectiveness Evaluation Process

-Evaluation Method
+- Evaluation Method

 Evaluation process: Analysis of interviews and debriefing results to ensure anonymity